Bonn International School: Accreditation

-BIS is fully accredited by the International Baccalaureate Organization, Council of International Schools (CIS) and New England Association of Schools and Colleges (NEASC).
+BIS is fully accredited by the International Baccalaureate Organization and New England Association of Schools and Colleges (NEASC).

 Facilities

-The campus consists of four buildings: the "Waves" (built in 2005), the "Agora" (built in 2012) the "Crest" (built in 2016/17) and the "American club".
-The American Club was at one point a meeting place for US President John F. Kennedy and Federal Chancellor Konrad Adenauer.

-The campus includes a media center, a design and technology center with laboratory and workshop, five science laboratories, art and music rooms, two sports halls, and fenced playgrounds.
-All classrooms either have smart boards or an interactive Apple TV device available.
+The campus consists of three buildings: the "Waves" (built in 2005), the "Agora" (built in 2012) and the "Crest" (built in 2016/17).
+The campus includes a media center library, design and technology center with laboratory and workshops, well-equipped science laboratories, art and music rooms, two competition sized sports halls, a cafeteria and extensive fenced playgrounds.
+All classrooms have either smart boards or an interactive Apple TV device.
 BIS does not provide transportation services.